-JP Morgan Chase is the world's largest investment bank by revenue.
-It receives somewhere in the region of 300,000 applications per year for its graduate programmes.
-The volume alone tells you something important: the first stage of screening is not a human reading your CV carefully — it is a recruiter spending 20–30 seconds deciding whether it clears the bar.
+JPMorgan Chase is the largest bank in the United States and regularly tops the global investment banking revenue rankings.
+Last year it received close to 493,000 applications for around 4,000 summer places, an acceptance rate under 1%.
+The volume alone tells you something important: the first stage of screening is not a human reading your CV carefully, it is a recruiter spending 20 to 30 seconds deciding whether it clears the bar.

 What gets a CV past that initial screen is not impressive vocabulary or a well-designed template.
 It is a specific set of signals.
 This guide covers what those signals are, how to present them, and what gets CVs rejected before anyone qualified ever sees them.